-6 Factors to Consider When Choosing an Energy Supplier
+6 Things to Consider When Choosing an Energy Supplier for Your Business

-A stable supply of energy is essential to ensuring your business' operation, so making sure that your energy supplier is reliable and financially healthy is important when entering into a long-term agreement.
-Before signing on the dotted line, consider requesting audited financial information from the supplier you’re considering.
+A stable supply of energy is essential to ensuring your business' operation.
+Before entering a long-term agreement, you need to be sure that your energy supplier is reliable and financially healthy.
+Before signing a contract, consider requesting audited financial information from the supplier.

 Many suppliers are subsidiaries of larger international companies and may not have the time or ability to focus on your industry or local market.
-Privately held companies can be more flexible, as they can concentrate on the needs of their customers..
+Privately held companies are often more flexible, with dedicated teams for each customer.
 When researching energy suppliers, look for one that’s privately held and domestically based.